lucyfuur94/greenur/ENVIRONMENT_SETUP.md

 - Never commit `.env` files to version control
 - The `.env` file is already included in `.gitignore`
 - For production, always use the platform's environment variable system (Netlify Dashboard, Render Dashboard, etc.)
+- **NEVER include actual API keys or secrets in documentation files**

 ## Functions that use Environment Variables